jinchiniao/CAS-VSR-S68/README.md

 # CAS-VSR-S68
 ![Cover Image](images/cover.jpg)
 ## Introduction
-CAS-VSR-S68 is a lip reading dataset designed for evaluation of the extreme setting where the speech content is highly diverse, involving almost all common Chinese characters while the number of speakers is limited.
-The data is collected from the news broadcast programs in 10 years, but with only 11 hosts as the speakers.
+CAS-VSR-S68 is a lip reading dataset designed for evaluating the challenging setting where the speech content is highly diverse, involving almost all common Chinese characters while the number of speakers is limited.
+The data is collected from over 10 years of the "News Broadcast" program, but with only 11 hosts as the speakers.

 ## Data Description
-The video clips of each speech are provided with the format of visual frames, which are given as reduced resolution of 96x96 pixels, focusing solely on the lip region.
+The video clips of each speech are provided in the format of visual frames, which are given at a reduced resolution of 96x96 pixels, focusing solely on the lip region.
-Each clip's speech content includes Chinese characters, pinyin transcriptions, start and end times of each character and word, as well as the total number of characters and words.
-For more details, please refer to the utterance example provided in the [Example Utterance](###Example-Utterance).
+Each clip's speech content includes Chinese characters, *pinyin* transcriptions, start and end time of each character and word, as well as the total number of characters and words.
+For more details, please refer to an example utterance provided in "[Example Utterance](###example-utterance)".

 ### Example Frames
-Below are example frames from the dataset showing the lip region with the provided resolution of 96x96 pixels:
+Below are example frames from the dataset showing the lip region at the provided resolution of 96x96 pixels:

 **Speaker 1:**
 ![Example Image 1](images/S1.jpg)